pmpcosta/imixs-cloud/README.md

 # Contribute

 _Imixs-Cloud_ is open source and your are sincerely invited to participate in it.
-If you want to contribute to this project please [report any issues here](https://github.com/imixs/imixs-cloud/issues).
+If you want to contribute to this project please report any issues here [...or here](https://github.com/imixs/imixs-cloud/issues).
-All source are available on [Github](https://github.com/imixs/imixs-cloud).
+All sources are available on [Github](https://github.com/imixs/imixs-cloud).